deartc/FitBitLit/README.md

 I also implemented a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format at the start of my program.
 I used my email address and a web address and  implemented a regex to ensure it was stored in same format.

-I also satisfied the requirement of creating and calling at least 3 functions or methods, at least one of which must return a value that is used somewhere else in the code.
-I determined how to calculate calories from pounds.
-I then calculated the calorie count for one week.
-I then calculated a bmi by weight (pounds) and height in the English conversion.
-I also did a metric version to satisfy this requirement of calling 3 functions or methods.